g20150120/cubot/README.md

 2. Open SOLUTION.txt, paste the solution to "String command" in "void solve()" in cubot_vo.ino, and upload to the chip.

+## Reference
+1. an online code which implemented Thistlethwaite Method, solving Rubik's Cube very efficiently according to group theory.

+2. some online tutorial which explained the wiring of the chip, driver, and stepper.

 ## Futher Development
 1. A stable structure to hold the steppers and cube tight.